Antibiotic Awareness Week

 - display of posters within hospitals

-- information booths with resources from ACSQHC and consumer handouts
+- information booths with resources from ACSQHC/ NPS/ SA Health and consumer handouts

-- utilising social media to promote key Antibiotic Awareness messages
+- utilising social media to promote key Antibiotic Awareness Week messages.

-For further information on Antibiotic Awareness Week activities in South Australia, contact SA Health's Infection Control Service.
+For further information on Antibiotic Awareness Week activities in South Australia, email SA Health's Infection Control Service.

 1 From Antibiotic Resistance Threats in the United States, 2013.
 US Department of Health and Human Services, Center for Disease Control and Prevention